Our MSc/PGDip Physician Associate programme provides essential training for entering an exciting new career as a healthcare professional.

 IELTS: 7.5 overall with no element less than 7.0 (or equivalent)

-Entry requirements: An upper second class honours degree (2:1) or better in a relevant subject in the life sciences (for example, biological sciences, biomedical sciences, biochemistry, pharmacy) from a UK university (or equivalent from a university outside the UK); or candidates with a good lower second class honours degree (2:2) combined with other relevant practical healthcare skills and experience; or qualifications and experience considered to be equivalent to the above.
-Deadlines for applications are normally in May; please get in contact for more information.
+Entry requirements: Normally a good undergraduate honours degree (2.1 or above), or equivalent from a university outside the UK, in a relevant life sciences subject – for example, biological sciences, biomedical sciences, biochemistry, pharmacy, psychology.
+Applicants with a good lower second-class honours degree (2.2) combined with other relevant practical healthcare skills and experience (or qualifications and experience considered to be equivalent to the above) will also be considered.
+The application deadline is normally in May; please get in contact for more information.

 What will you study?

 In your first year, half of your time will be spent undertaking clinical placements within the NHS alongside on-going learning at the university.
 You will gain an understanding of the basic medical sciences (anatomy, biochemistry, histology, genetics, microbiology, pathology, physiology) together with the principles of patient consultation.

 Your second year will build on your core knowledge, integrating academic learning with block rotational clinical placements.
 You will be supported to exercise initiative and personal responsibility, undertake decision-making in complex and unpredictable situations and continue to develop the independent learning ability required for continuing professional development.

 Throughout your studies you will complete formative of knowledge and its application to clinical scenarios.
 Summative assessments will include written examinations, such as multiple-choice questions, and Objective Structured Clinical Examinations (OSCE).
 These assessments will prepare you for the Physician Associate National Certification Examination, which takes the same format.

 If you opt for the MSc you will be required to complete the "Research methods" and "Research project" modules.
 This research should be carried out in the workplace with support from research staff at the university.